MalinkyZubr/Networking/Notes.md

 ### VLAN configuration
-remember, vlans are configured by interface
+remember, vlans are configured by interface the 5 default cisco vlans are 1, 1002, 1003, 1004, 1005
+vlan 0 and 4095 are reserved, not possible to use!

 process:
+to see vlan configs, do `show vlan`
 1. show vlan brief, shows vlans and their interfaces
-2. interface range g1/0,g2/0(example) to enter configuration to configure several interfaces at once
+2. `interface range g1/0,g2/0(example)` to enter configuration to configure several interfaces at once
-3. then run command switchport mode access to set the interface as an access port.
+3. then run command `switchport mode access` to set the interface as an access port.
 This means that it belongs to a single vlan, and connects to end hosts.
 This is as opposed to a trunk port, which carries multiple vlans.
 Good to explicitly specify port type
-4. then run switchport access vlan (vlan number). if the select vlan doesnt exzist, it will create the vlan
+4. then run `switchport access vlan (vlan number)`. if the select vlan doesnt exzist, it will create the vlan
 5. You can also change the default name of a vlan
-6. vlan (vlan number) accesses a vlan.
-You can then do name (name)
+6. `vlan (vlan number)` accesses a vlan.
+You can then do `name (name)`. will create vlan if the vlan number doesnt exist

 remember, there are 5 default vlans in each switch that cant be deleted